IRIS Deylaman

-IRIS Deylaman (78) is a Moudge-class frigate the joined the Iranian Northern Fleet in the Caspian Sea in November 2023.
+IRIS Deylaman (78) (دیلمان) was a that joined the Iranian Northern Fleet in the Caspian Sea in November 2023.

+It was the replacement for the frigate Damavand, that was sunk in 2018 after a heavy storm in Bandar Anzali.

 Background

 Deylaman is a 1,500-ton vessel that was designed, manufactured and classified in Iran as a destroyer.
 The warship is armed with eight anti-ship missiles which are duplicated in comparison by its older sisters and equipped with an all-round home made radar, the Eagle eye phased array antenna.

-Deylaman is the fifth frigate of Mouge class.
-The vessel began its service on 27 November at Anzali port on Caspian Sea with Iranian Navy.
+Deylaman is the fifth frigate of Moudge class.
+The vessel began its service on 27 November at Anzali port on the Caspian Sea with Iranian Navy.

+The vessel was struck by the Israeli Air Force in March 2026, utilizing multiple guided munitions during the 2026 Iran war.